andres-sacco/microservices-from-zero/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains all the files related with the Nerdearla conference.
+This repository contains all the files related with the conference.

 ## Context